Chester County DUI Court Process

 3. Trial (If No Plea Deal)

-• Common Defenses: Common DUI defenses include challenging the accuracy of the breathalyzer or blood test, arguing that the police lacked probable cause to stop you, questioning the validity of the field sobriety tests, and presenting evidence that you were not impaired.
+Common defenses: Common defenses to DUI charges include challenging the accuracy of the breathalyzer or blood test, arguing that the police lacked probable cause to stop you, or demonstrating that your driving was not impaired.

 Penalties for DUI in Chester County, SC